eduardIliasenco-ui/endava-sp-web-parts/README.md

 "common-icons.module.scss" contains all the custom styles related to the icons.
 Use this file to customize icons if it's needed.

 #### Common components

 'src/components' folder contains all the shared components between web parts.

 - IconSelect - is a block/wrapper that opens ModalIconSelect on click
 - ModalIconSelect - a modal window that contains a list of the icons (except arrows - for more details ask design team)
 - Text - text component that wraps text in "p" or in "span" (can be extended)

 #### API class

 'src/utils/API'
 API class consists of methods to retrieve data from the SH API or 3rd-parties.

 - GET getSitePages - this method retrieves site pages and caches them in a local storage.
 If pages were previously retrieved during the session, it'll pick them up from the cache.

 #### LocalStorage class

 'src/utils/LocalStorage'
 Implements localStorage functionality.

 ### Web Parts

+- Web Parts rely on indexes since there's no reliable way to store any data without having a field for it in the configuration pane.

 #### eLinkBlock

 [Hish-level documentation](https://confluence.endava.com/display/RP/Link+Block+configuration)
 'src/webparts/eLinkBlock'
 Is a component that imoplements Link Block functionality.

 'src/webparts/eLinkBlock/components'

 - Link - A single link component
 - LinkGrid - Grid wrapper for a link